Chuck-will's-widow

 Voice: This species repeats its 4-syllable name, chuck-will’s-widow, in loud, clear, emphatic whistles.
 The first note is often inaudible.

-- Eastern Whip-poor-will are smaller, more gray-brown in color, and have a black, not brown throat.
+Similar Species: Eastern Whip-poor-will is smaller, more gray-brown in color, and has a black, not brown throat.
 They have a 3-syllable song, but the songs of these two species can be confused.
+Common Nighthawk has a smaller head, longer, more pointed wings with bold white patches, and a notched tail.

-Habitat: Open deciduous, coniferous, and mixed woodlands, often near edge.
+Habitat: Open deciduous, coniferous, and mixed woodlands, often near the edge.
 In Tennessee, also found in cedar-dominated woodlands.

 Diet: Evening-flying insects, especially moths and beetles.